PoC-dev/backup/README.md

 ### What is it?
-Backup utilizes `dump(8)` for doing per-partition backups of ext2/ext3/ext4 filesystems to a destination.
+Backup utilizes `dump(8)` for doing per-partition backups of ext2/ext3/ext4 filesystems to a given destination.

 Valid destinations can be
 - local tape device